This article was initially published in December 2018 and has been updated in September 2020.

 3. Evaluate output quality

-This measurement is also the result of subtracting a quantitative representation of process accuracy when performed solely by human employees, from the same results when the process is run by bots.
+This measurement is also the result of subtracting a quantitative representation of process accuracy when performed solely by human employees, from the same results when the process is run by robots.
 You expect a positive difference, the higher the better.

 The main reason is that bots are not only error-proof, but also the noise that might result in deviations from the original design is absent.
 Therefore expectations of improved accuracy are legitimate, and 100% process accuracy is no longer wishful thinking.
 Some concrete ways to measure output quality is by looking at the costs imposed by output dissatisfaction, or by the need to rework.